Anyolite/anyolite/README.md

 #### Usability

-* [ ] Documentation on how to wrap nontrivial functions
+* [X] Documentation updates for the new wrapping routines
 * [X] Functions with only an operator in their name can now be wrapped using `MrbWrap::Empty`

 #### Bugfixes